xiangcatherine/ruby-object/README.md

 ## Objectives

-By the end of this lesson, students should be able to:
+By the end of this, students should be able to:

 -   Give one example of each of the following differences between JS hashes and objects within Ruby: